bernatferragut/CCT/Introductions/CT Unplugged.md

 **Materials:**
 * Popsicle sticks/pencils/stones (or any objects of similar size)
-* Flipchart paper
-* Scrap paper
+* Paper
 * Markers

 ## Introduction
 > The Architect Game

-This introductory game invites participants to experience what it is like **to be a programmer** by giving simple instructions to create an image.
-The instructions have to be as clear as possible in order to create an acurate image made with wooden sticks.
+This unplugged introductory game invites participants to experience what it is like **to be a programmer** by giving simple instructions to recreate an image.
+The instructions have to be as clear as possible in order to create an accurate image made with wooden sticks.

 ## Game Instructions

 **1.** Divide students into teams of 2-4 people.

-**2.** Invite each team  to take 2 pages of flipchart paper, markers and 5-6 sticks.
+**2.** Invite each team to take 2 pieces of paper, markers and 5 sticks.

 **3.** Explain and demonstrate that: